 Zebrafish are an important model organism in biomedical science.
 More than 70 percent of protein-coding genes in the zebrafish genome are also present in humans, so the freshwater fish are used to study human diseases such as cancer and Alzheimer’s disease.

 However, non-coding regions of the zebrafish genome remain poorly studied, according to Yue, such as tissue-specific “control units”.
 These epigenetic regulators help increase the chances a gene is expressed (enhancers) or reduce the chances a gene is expressed (repressors).

-“We have contributed to the identification of such elements in human and mice through our involvement in the NIH ENCODE Consortium, but until now, we didn’t know the tissue-specific control units in many important organs in zebrafish,” said Yue, who is also the director of the Center for Advanced Molecular Analysis at the Institute for Augmented Intelligence in Medicine.
+“We have contributed to the identification of such elements in human and mice through our involvement in the NIH ENCODE Consortium, but until now, we didn’t know the tissue-specific control units in many important organs in zebrafish,” said Yue, who is also the director of the Center for Advanced Molecular Analysis at the Institute for Artificial Intelligence in Medicine.